CICM/HoaLibrary/PureData/README.md

 Dependencies :

 Cblas (http://www.netlib.org/clapack/cblas/) (with Accelerate for Mac Os and/or IPP or GSL for all plateform).

 PdEnhanced (https://github.com/pierreguillot/PdEnhanced)

 ##### Licence :

-The hoa.library in under the GNU Public License.
+The hoa.library in under the GNU Public License (http://www.gnu.org/copyleft/gpl.html).
 If you'd like to avoid the restrictions of the GPL and use hoa.library for a closed-source product, you contact the CICM.

 http://cicm.mshparisnord.org/